-The zinc (Zn) and iron (Fe) permease IRON-REGULATED TRANSPORTER1 (IRT1), essential for divalent iron uptake from the soil into the root, is regulated by metal ions at multiple levels, including protein stability, trafficking and localization at the plasma membrane.
-IRT1 contains a large cytosolic loop domain, that is important for protein function and regulation.
-We have identified IRT1 cytosolic loop interaction partners (= ICLIPs), mainly peripheral membrane proteins, that may act as molecular anchors to affect dynamic processes at the face of membranes.
-One ICLIP, the C2 domain protein EHB1/CAR6, is a negative regulator of IRT1.
-Our aim is to uncover the roles of ICLIPs in the context of Fe acquisition and Fe signaling.
+This project focuses on the IRON-REGULATED TRANSPORTER1 (IRT1), which is responsible for importing iron from the soil into the root.
+IRT1 is regulated by metal ions at multiple levels, including protein stability, trafficking, and localization at the plasma membrane.
+It contains a large cytosolic loop domain that is crucial for its function and regulation.
+Our team has identified three IRT1 cytosolic loop interaction partners, called ICLIPs, that mainly consist of peripheral membrane proteins.
+These ICLIPs may act as molecular anchors to affect dynamic processes at the face of membranes.
+The three ICLIPs, a C2 domain protein (EHB1/CAR6), a SEC14-GOLD lipid transfer protein (PATELLIN 2), and a small ARF-like GTPase, can form a protein complex that affects the regulation of the iron uptake system.
+Together, they link iron signaling with oxidative stress responses and vesicle trafficking.
+Our team aims to uncover the roles that ICLIPs play in decoding the signals for root cell plasticity in response to iron.

 Project leader: Prof. Dr. Petra Bauer,

 Dr. Inga Mohr,